benchristel/sindarin/intro.md

 simply no better option.

-It is good to be aware of which words are reconstructed and which come from Tolkien's works, because not everyone will know or approve of a given reconstructed word.
+It is good to be aware of which words are reconstructed and which are Tolkien's, because not everyone will understand or approve of a given reconstructed word.
 I've followed the convention of other writers and marked reconstructed words with an asterisk (\*).